Ilie Năstase: Political career

 He holds the rank of major general in the Romanian military.
-He entered Romanian politics in the 1990s, making an unsuccessful run for mayor of Bucharest in 1996.
+He entered Romanian politics in 1995, joining the Social Democracy Party of Romania and making an unsuccessful run for mayor of Bucharest in 1996.
 Elected to the Romanian Senate for a Bucharest seat in 2012, he initially sat for the Conservative Party (PC), then subsequently switching to the National Union for the Progress of Romania (UNPR) in July 2015 after the former party ceased to exist.
+He left the UNPR in 2016, after it merged with the People's Movement Party.

 Personal life

+Ilie Năstase is of Romani ancestry.
+His mother was born în Căinari (present-day Moldova), and his parents lived in Soroca before the Soviet occupation of Bessarabia and Northern Bukovina.
+His grandfather was deported in Siberia by the Soviet authorities.

 Năstase has been married five times: his first wife was Dominique Grazia, a Belgian fashion model, whom he wed at the age of 26 and whom he was married to for 10 years, and with whom he has a daughter, Nathalie.
 His second wife was American actress Alexandra King, whom he married in 1984, and with whom he adopted two children, Nicholas and Charlotte.
 His third wife was Romanian fashion model Amalia Teodosescu, whom he married in 2004.
 They have two children, Alessia and Emma Alexandra.
 After they split in 2010, he married Romanian fashion model Brigitte Sfăt in 2013; their marriage ended in 2018.
 In 2019, he married Ioana Simion.

 Maxim has placed Năstase at number 6 on its "Living Sex Legends" list, as he is reputed to have slept with over 2,500 women.
 Năstase's own estimate of 800 to 900 was too low for the writer of his biography who wanted a larger number to improve his reputation.
 After hearing this, his third wife, Amalia, said that she was happy to have conquered such a man.
 Năstase met Amalia at a Sting concert and married her in a Greek Orthodox ceremony on 5 June 2004, followed by a civil ceremony in July of the same year.
 They divorced in February 2010, after six years of marriage.

-As he played for the Army's sports club Steaua, he was an employee of the Ministry of Defence..
+As he played for the Army's sports club Steaua, he was an employee of the Ministry of Defence.

+In 2010 he appeared in the "Be free" video of Smiley's band Radio Killer alongside footballers Ioan Lupescu and Ousmane N'Doye.

 On 25 May 2018, Năstase was arrested twice within a six-hour span for drunk-driving and riding a scooter through a red light.

-He also was involved in an animation project, and provides the Romanian voice of the federal agent in the Disney movie “G-Force”.
+He was involved in an animation project, and provides the Romanian voice of the federal agent in the Disney movie "G-Force".

 During the second season of "Masked Singer România", Năstase appeared as "Bufnița" on 9 September 2021.
 He sang "My Way" by Frank Sinatra, unmasking himself before the audience vote for elimination.